$ oc delete <pv-name>

 Claims, such as pods, can request specific quantities of a resource.
 In this case, the request is for storage.
 The same resource model applies to volumes and claims.

-Mount volume to the host and into the pod example
+The volume is mounted to the host and into the pod, for example:

 kind: Pod